Exit (festival): History

 The festival was founded in 2000 in Novi Sad, Serbia as a student movement, fighting for democracy and freedom in Serbia and the Balkans.
-After the Yugoslavian general election in 2000, Exit moved from the city's university park to the Petrovaradin Fortress in the same city in 2001.
-Nonetheless, social responsibility is still key aspect of the festival activities.
-In February 2007, founder and majority owner Dusan Kovacevic, together with his associates, decided to donate the festival to the city of Novi Sad following external offers to purchase the event, with a view that this would keep the festival within the city.
+After the Yugoslavian general election in 2000, Exit moved from the city's university campus to the Petrovaradin Fortress in the same city in 2001.
+Nonetheless, social responsibility was still a key aspect of the festival activities.
+In February 2007, Dušan Kovačević, the festival's co-founder and majority owner, decided to donate the festival to the city of Novi Sad following external offers to purchase the event, with a view that it would keep the festival within the city, stating that "because of the wider contribution and conditions under which [Exit] was created, (...) it cannot be the property of an individual, but of the wider community."

 Critics felt that in doing so, management of the festival was given away to the region's ruling political party, which they felt was contrary to the movement upon which the festival was initially based.